konflux-ci/e2e-tests/magefiles/rulesengine/readme.md

    for the framework to make this call.)

 ### Rule Context
-a `RuleCtx` is the context object insert data into and gets passed around so that rules can evaluate and take action.
+a `RuleCtx` is the context object to insert data into and gets passed around so that rules can evaluate and take action.
+In our use case we have very specific key pieces of data that triggers our business logic so this isn't meant for generalized use cases.

-In our use case we have very specific key pieces of data that triggers our business logic executes on so this isn't generalized at the moment to accomodate more generalized use cases.
+That said, the `RuleCtx` implements a `AddRuleData(key string, obj any)` and `GetRuleData(key string)` functions that would allow a developer to store other types of data.
+It is important to note that the writer of a conditional or action that depends on data stored in this manner will have to make sure they type cast the returned object appropriately in their implementation.

 ### Conditionals

 `Conditional` is an interface that is meant to perform a check of the passed in data.
 A conditional can
 be:
  * a full fledged object/struct that implements the `Check()` function
- * any anonymous or higher order function as long as it is regisered in the Rule as a `ConditionalFunc`
+ * any anonymous or higher order function as long as it is registered in the Rule as a `ConditionalFunc`

 #### Filters

-To make constructing `Rules` with some complex conditionals easier the framework implementated a couple of filters which implment the `Conditional` interface:
+To make constructing `Rules` with some complex conditionals easier the framework implements a couple of filters which implement the `Conditional` interface:

  * All: `Conditional|ConditionalFunc` registered will evaluate that all evaluated to `true`
  * Any: `Conditional|ConditionalFunc` registered will evaluate that one evaluated to `true`